 Hades II spent the better part of six months as a Nintendo Switch 2 console exclusive.
 That changes next month.

-Supergiant Games has confirmed that Hades II will release on PlayStation 5 and Xbox Series X|S on April 14, 2026, according to the official release announcement.
+Supergiant Games has confirmed that Hades II will release on PlayStation 5 and Xbox Series X|S on April 14, 2026.
 The game will also be available on Xbox Game Pass at launch, meaning subscribers can jump in on day one at no extra cost.

 What PS5 and Xbox players are actually getting